The aortic valve and the mitral valve are the most commonly replaced valves. Pulmonary and tricuspid valve replacements are fairly uncommon in adults.

-The most common valve surgical procedure is aortic valve replacement for aortic stenosis, or narrowing of the aortic valve.
-Mitral stenosis is another condition that sometimes requires a valve replacement procedure.
+The most common surgical procedure for aortic stenosis, or narrowing of the aortic valve, is aortic valve replacement.
+Mitral stenosis is another condition that may require valve replacement or repair.

 Replacing a leaky valve:

-Aortic regurgitation, (sometimes referred to as aortic insufficiency) is another common valve problem that may require valve replacement.
-Regurgitation means that the valve allows blood to return back through the valve and into the heart instead of moving it forward and out to the body.
+Aortic regurgitation (sometimes referred to as aortic insufficiency) is another common valve problem that may require valve replacement.
+Regurgitation means that the valve allows blood to return backward through the valve and into the heart instead of moving it forward and out to the body.
 Aortic regurgitation can eventually lead to heart failure.

 Surgical options for valve replacement include:

 - Mechanical valve — a long-lasting valve made of durable materials

 - Tissue valve (which may include human or animal donor tissue)